 3. Arrive Extra Prepared for the Exam

 Aside from your list of medications, paperwork, and eyeglasses, arrive at your exam with a full bladder.
 This will help with a strong and clear urine sample.
-Allow yourself time to fill out paperwork clearly, don’t rush.
+Allow yourself time to fill out the paperwork clearly, don’t rush.
 Make sure you take all your necessary medications before the DOT physical.

 4. Don’t Eat a Huge Meal Beforehand